Nickchapman3773/Uranium-Fever/docs/main/setup.md

   	- **Permadeath** - Enables permadeath mode, in which the player only has a finite number of lives.
 	- **Mod Delivery** - Commission weapon mods for your equipped weapon from vendors.
 For further details on utilization, visit the [Mod Feature Reference List](https://uraniumfever.net/docs/main/reference).
 Disabled by default because it is egregiously underutilized by users that are unaware of the associated functions.
 	- **Quick Start & Associated Addons - Uranium Fever Merge** - A merge of quick-start related mods.
 May be disabled by those who want to experience the Fallout 3 introduction sequence.
-	- **Uranium Fever Hardercore** - Various settings that dramatically increases the difficulty of Uranium Fever.
+	- **Uranium Fever Hardercore** - Various settings that dramatically increase the difficulty of Uranium Fever.
 The mod includes the following changes:
 		- One perk is gained every 3 levels
 		- No perks are gained after being humbled (first time travel between wastelands) until the player reaches their pre-humbled level.
 		- 2 Less skill points are gained per level.